claytonbrown/terraformExamples/abc/speed-test/README.md

 terraform plan
 ```

 Check the output.
-It should show that a security group, VPC group, vSwitch, and ECS instance be created.
+It should show that a security group, VPC group, VSwitch, and ECS instance be created.
 Once you have confirmed that all the necessary resources will be created, run:

 ```
 terraform apply